www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-deploy-tests.md

 * [ ] Execute integration tests.
 * [ ] Delete Maven caches every month.
 * [ ] Ensure that all `./bin/*` commands are tested as well.
+* [ ] Execute tests in public CI via general test command.
+  The CI hoster specific setup, like repo cloning should stay in CI hoster specific config files.
+  This is CI hoster specific and not worth generalizing, as there are problems like cloning repos hoster independently is complex, when one wants to avoid that all CI hosters clone the repos from the same git hoster.
 # Done Tasks
 * [o] Only upload test coverage in daily Codeberg test. -> No test coverage is done via Codecov.
     * [o] ***CURRENT*** Consider `export test_codecov=1`. -> Codecov will not be used anymore, because Codecov does not support reports across repos, which makes it hard to do this via hub repo.